MWBA Tournament Rules

 Facts Sheets & More About Tournament Rules

-Two weeks before a Tournament, Members receive an updated, lake-specific Tournament Facts Sheet via email.
-Facts Sheets are also available for download from this website.
-Each Facts Sheet summarizes some of the requirements and other information for a specific Tournament.
-The sheets are useless if you don’t read them, but helpful if you do.
-The same is true of the MWBA Tournament Rules (available for download at the top of this Page.
+A day or two after the Meeting before a Tournament, Members receive an updated, lake-specific Tournament Facts Sheet via email.
+Each Facts Sheet summarizes crucial information for that specific Tournament.
+The sheets are useless if they aren’t read (osmosis isn’t a learning technique), but very helpful if you do.
+The same is true of the MWBA Tournament Rules (available for download at the top of this Page).
+Read the Rules; don’t guess about the legality of what you want to do.
+Violations result in a dreaded DQ.

 To be redundantly and abundantly clear, MWBA Members are responsible for reading the Facts Sheets and Tournament Rules.
 But, whether or not you have read them, 100% compliance is mandatory.
 Ignorance of the law, Tournament Rules and Facts Sheets excuses nothing and no one.

-Rule violations can result in disqualification from a Tournament (the infamous DQ) or revocation of Membership.
-If a Rule violation is also a violation of law, the “lucky” angler(s) might also win citations from any of a variety of law enforcement agencies that patrol all or parts of the Colorado River, including the Arizona Game and Fish Department, California Department of Fish and Wildlife, U.S. Coast Guard, U.S. Fish and Wildlife Service, Tribes and County Sheriffs.
+As noted above, Rule violations can result in disqualification from a Tournament (the infamous DQ) or even revocation of Membership.
+If a Rule violation is also a violation of law, the “lucky” angler(s) might also win citations from any of a variety of law enforcement agencies that patrol our lakes and all or parts of the Colorado River, including the Arizona Game and Fish Department, California Department of Fish and Wildlife, U.S. Coast Guard, U.S. Fish and Wildlife Service, Tribes and County Sheriffs.
 The comprehensive enforcement effort largely reflects unsafe boating practices.

-We’ve already had one DQ this year, due to an unintentional Off Limits violation.
-Let’s all try hard not to have another one, ever.
+We’ve had one DQ this year caused by an unintentional Off Limits violation.
+The learning opportunity resulted from a misunderstanding about how buoy lines define Off Limits.
+That topic is now addressed better in our Facts Sheets.
+Let’s all try hard not to have DQs, ever.